wistia/wistia-open-docs/_posts/hubspot.md

 Awesome!

-## Segmenting based on viewing behavior
+## Segmenting Based on Viewing Behavior

 If you're a HubSpot Enterprise customer you have access to their powerful events engine.
 Once you have this integration set up, we'll automatically send